hvlck/lanner/README.md

 # lanner

-math evaluator
+arbitrary-precision math evaluator

-Primary target is WebAssembly, but should work as a Rust crate as well.
+Primary target is WebAssembly, but should work as a go package as well.

+--------------WARNING: VERY MUCH A WORK IN PROGRESS--------------- DO NOT EXPECT VALUES TO BE ARBITRARILY ACCURATE OR FOR THE PACKAGE TO WORK AS INTENDED JUST YET.

 ## Syntax